 The effect of delaying motherhood on women's labor outcomes

 Before summarizing the empirical evidence on the effects of delaying motherhood on labor market outcomes, it is important to have some idea of why such an effect is expected in the first place.
 Figure 1, with wages on the vertical axis and age at motherhood on the horizontal axis, summarizes the main insights of a conceptual framework for understanding why delaying fertility may affect wages and labor supply .
-The framework incorporates different types of motherhood wage gaps: a fixed cost gap and a flatter wage profile for mothers (“mommy track”).
+The framework incorporates different types of motherhood wage gaps: a fixed cost gap and a flatter wage profile for mothers (the “mommy track”).
 In both cases, delaying fertility entails higher total lifetime incomes.
-Giving birth means a temporary withdrawal from the labor market for women and a proportional wage loss (the wage loss will be greater the lower the maternity leave benefit).
-After going back to work, women may return to their pre-birth wage level or to a lower level, as shown in the figure (the fixed cost of motherhood).
+Giving birth entails a temporary withdrawal from the labor market for women and a proportional wage loss (the wage loss will be greater the lower the maternity leave benefit).
+After going back to work, women may return to their pre-birth wage level or to a lower level, for instance shifting to part-time work, which often pays lower wages, or doing less overtime work, which pays higher wages, compared to before having a child (the fixed cost of motherhood).

-Figure 1 depicts the worst-case scenario for young mothers: a greater fixed cost and a greater flattening of the age-wage profile.
-In this case, delaying fertility has a twofold effect.
+Figure 1 depicts the worst-case scenario for young mothers: a greater fixed cost and a more severe flattening of the age–wage profile.
+In this case, delaying fertility has a twofold effect:

-First, it increases the re-entry wage level for mothers returning to work after childbirth, resulting in a smaller wage drop compared with women who bear children at a younger age (see Figure 1 in the figure).
+(i) First, it increases the re-entry wage level for mothers returning to work after childbirth, resulting in a smaller wage drop compared with women who bear children at a younger age (the difference between the gaps A and B).

-Second, it implies a smaller reduction in the steepness of the wage profile (the return to experience) after re-entry to the labor market, as represented by the relatively steeper post-childbirth wage profile of women giving birth at age 30.
+(ii) Second, it implies a smaller reduction in the slope of the wage profile (the return to experience) after re-entry to the labor market, as represented by the relatively steeper post-childbirth wage profile for women giving birth at age 30.

-As noted, this represents an extreme case in which women have the highest economic return to postponing first birth.
+As noted, this represents an extreme case in which women have high economic returns to postponing first birth.
 However, even when there is only a fixed cost of motherhood (the same “mommy track” for early and late mothers), women will have an incentive to postpone fertility to maximize their labor market income.
-This is a description of how delaying fertility may affect wages, but why should this happen?
+Following on from this description of how delaying fertility may affect wages, a logical next question is: what are the mechanisms?

 The literature agrees in identifying the stock of pre-childbirth human capital (labor market experience) accumulated by women as the main driver of such effects.
-A higher stock of human capital (competencies, which raise worker productivity and are valued by employers) implies that even if some of that human capital is lost during a labor market absence, women who delay childbearing retain sufficient skills to prevent their wage profile from flattening too much (for example, the accumulation of skills can prevent women from being allocated to less complex jobs or having to switch to an employer offering fewer career prospects).
+A higher stock of human capital (i.e. skills and working experience, which raise worker productivity and are valued by employers) implies that even if some of that human capital is lost during a labor market absence, women who delay childbearing retain sufficient skills to prevent their wage profile from flattening too much (e.g. the accumulation of skills can prevent women from being allocated to less complex jobs or having to switch to an employer offering fewer career prospects).

-In moving from theory to empirical data, identifying the effect of delaying motherhood poses many difficulties.
-Theoretical models of age at first childbirth (discussed below) suggest that fertility timing is a variable of choice for women (endogenous variable) and that simply comparing the labor market outcomes of earlier and late mothers is inappropriate.
+In moving from theory to empirical data, identifying the effect of delaying motherhood poses many challenges.
+Theoretical models of age at first childbirth suggest that fertility timing is a variable of choice for women (endogenous variable) and that simply comparing the labor market outcomes of younger and older first time mothers is inappropriate.
 Women in one group may differ from those in the other group in unobservable characteristics, such as propensity for labor market work, desired fertility, and innate ability, which simultaneously affect their fertility and their labor market outcomes.
-Or women may decide on the timing of their fertility by taking into account the expected costs and benefits on their careers.
+Likewise, women may decide on the timing of their fertility by taking into account the expected costs and benefits on their careers.

 Studies fall into two broad categories.
 One category uses methods that aim to control for potential observed and unobserved differences between early and late mothers.
-This can be done, for instance, by using panel data on observations of women before and after childbirth, looking at whether later motherhood is associated with a lower (or no) downward jump in the wage level.
+This can be done, for instance, by using panel data on observations of women before and after childbirth, looking at whether later motherhood is associated with a smaller (or no) drop in wage level or with a steeper wage profile after returning to the labor market.
 The second group of studies uses quasi-experiments.
 A thought experiment would be to randomly assign women to groups, each of which would have a different age at first childbirth, and then to compare their post-childbirth labor market outcomes.
-This is clearly unfeasible, and researchers have tried to identify factors that affect fertility timing but are not under a woman’s control.
+This is clearly unfeasible, and researchers have tried to identify factors that affect fertility timing but are not under a woman's control.
 Examples include biological fertility shocks, such as miscarriages and stillbirths (already used in the literature examining the effects of teenage pregnancies ), contraceptive failures, and infertility.
-Empirical findings from studies using quasi-experiments are stronger than those based on controlling for potential observed and unobserved differences between early and late mothers.
+Empirical findings from studies using quasi-experiments are generally considered stronger than those based on controlling for potential observed and unobserved differences between early and late mothers.

-The body of literature on the effect of birth spacing on women’s labor market outcomes is still quite small, largely because of the difficulty of finding good identification strategies.
-That is a particular problem when total fertility and fertility timing are also modeled.
+The body of literature on the effect of age at motherhood on women's labor market outcomes using quasi-experimental methods is still quite small, largely due to the difficulty of finding good identification strategies.
+That is a particular problem when both total fertility and fertility timing are modeled.

-Most empirical evidence is based on US data drawn from a single survey, the 1979 National Longitudinal Survey of Youth.
-One study uses data on a variety of fertility and infertility shocks, which are likely to shift motherhood timing for women in their twenties and early thirties .
-After providing reassuring evidence that these shocks can be considered “as good as randomly assigned” (because they do not correlate with observable characteristics that are likely to directly affect women’s labor market outcomes), the study shows that delaying motherhood by one year raises women’s earnings by 9%, working hours by 6%, and wages by 3%.
+Most empirical evidence is based on US data drawn from a single survey, the 1979 National Longitudinal Survey of Youth (NLSY79).
+A study from 2011 uses data on a variety of fertility and infertility shocks, which are likely to shift motherhood timing for women in their 20s and early 30s .
+After providing reassuring evidence that these shocks can be considered “as good as randomly assigned” (because they do not correlate with observable characteristics that are likely to directly affect women's labor market outcomes), the study shows that delaying motherhood by one year raises women's earnings by 9%, working hours by 6%, and wages by 3%.
 The positive effects are greater for college graduates and women working in professional and managerial occupations.

 Other studies have used data on miscarriages or stillbirths to investigate the effect of motherhood timing.
 A study for Italy uses cross-section data from a survey of mothers and shows that postponing a woman's first childbirth by one year raises labor force participation by 1.2 percentage points and weekly working hours by about half an hour (2.2%) in the period around childbirth (when children are 18–26 months old) .